Conditions Syphilis

 What is syphilis?

 If syphilis is not treated, it can progress in three stages, but also heal spontaneously.
 There are sometimes no symptoms at all between the stages.
 The symptoms can be very mild and not all people notice when they have been infected with syphilis.
-Those affected can thus spread the pathogens unnoticed.
+Those affected can therefore transmit the pathogens to others unnoticed.

 The treponema bacteria can be transmitted the following ways:

-- small wounds in the skin or mucous membranes
+• via small wounds in the skin or mucous membranes during sexual contact

 What are the indications of syphilis?

-Only about half the patients with syphilis show symptoms of the disease.
+Only about half of patients with syphilis have symptoms.
 If it remains untreated, it can progress in three stages with various symptoms, but also heal spontaneously.

 First stage (Lues I, primary syphilis)

+The first symptoms usually appear an average of 3 weeks after the bacterium is transmitted.
+In some cases, however, symptoms appear as soon as 10 days later or do not appear for 3 months.
 To begin with, a small lump develops where the bacteria invade the body.
 This is usually on the penis or labia, but also in the area of the mouth or anus, depending on sexual practice.
-The nearby lymph nodes swell up and the lump develops into a hard ulcer.
+The nearby lymph nodes swell up and the lump develops into a hard ulcer, also known as a chancre.
 The ulcers on the genitals are not painful.
 The first stage heals by itself after 4 to 6 weeks.

 Second stage (Lues II, secondary syphilis)